Zak3-Kagu/Rikamario/README.md

 # Rikamario
-Rikamaru beat down the Professor like Mario.
+Rikamaru beats down the Professor like Mario.